spatiotemporal-data/spatiotemporal-data.github.io/awesome-latex-drawing.md

 <br>

 [awesome-latex-drawing](https://github.com/xinychen/awesome-latex-drawing) is a GitHub repository we created in 2019 for visualization purposes, and we have maintained it with regular updates since then.
 Initially, our goal was to share the LaTeX code used to generate academic graphics in our publications.
-Personally, two most remarkable advantages we really appreciate are mathematical accuracy and code-driven design for reproducibility.
+Personally, two most remarkable advantages we really appreciate are **mathematical accuracy** and **code-driven design for reproducibility**.

 <br>